Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 26th-ranked team ERA across all MLB pitching staffs (5.04).
+- The Rockies have the 27th-ranked team ERA among all league pitching staffs (5.16).

-- The Rockies rank 24th in baseball in home runs surrendered (35 total, 1.3 per game).
+- The Rockies rank 25th in baseball in home runs allowed (36 total, 1.3 per game).

-- Freeland gets the start for the Rockies, his sixth of the season.
-He is 2-2 with a 4.28 ERA and 18 strikeouts through 27 1/3 innings pitched.
+- Davis (0-0) makes the start for the Rockies, his third of the season.

-- His most recent appearance was on Saturday against the Philadelphia Phillies, when the lefty threw six innings, surrendering four earned runs while allowing five hits.
+- In his most recent time out on Friday, April 21, the right-hander tossed 4 2/3 innings against the Philadelphia Phillies, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.